foobarberis/42-turing/README.md

   - `res/is_palindrome.json` expects a binary word
   - `res/unary_add.json` expects `1*+1*=`
   - `res/utm.json` expects an encoded unary-add machine followed by an encoded input
+- All bundled machines except `res/utm.json` start with a validation prefix that enforces that narrower external syntax.
+  Malformed external input is sent to a dedicated non-final state named `INVALID_INPUT`, so the simulator reports a blocked machine without adding machine-specific OCaml code.
 - State names such as `get_last_one`, `get_most_left`, and `deny` were chosen on purpose.
   They describe the current phase of the algorithm, which makes the machines much easier to audit.

-### Inputs intentionally not supported

-The simulator only validates that input symbols belong to the machine alphabet and that the blank symbol is not typed directly.
-It does not enforce a custom grammar for each sample machine.

-Because of that, some strings are intentionally outside the supported input domain even if they use only allowed symbols:
+### External input validation

+The simulator itself still performs only the generic host-side input checks:

+- every input symbol must belong to the machine alphabet
+- the blank symbol must not be typed directly

+The bundled machine descriptions add their own stricter validation when needed:

-- `res/02n.json` is only intended for words made of `0`s.
-Inputs containing `y` or `n` are not meant to be user data.
+- `res/02n.json` accepts only `0*`.
+Inputs containing `y` or `n` block in `INVALID_INPUT`.
-- `res/0n1n.json` and `res/is_palindrome.json` are only intended for binary words over `0` and `1`.
-Inputs containing `-`, `y`, or `n` are not supported as external inputs because those symbols are reserved for work/output on the tape.
+- `res/0n1n.json` and `res/is_palindrome.json` accept only binary words over `0` and `1`.
+Inputs containing `-`, `y`, or `n` block in `INVALID_INPUT`.
-- `res/unary_add.json` is only intended for inputs of the form `1*+1*=`.
-Inputs such as `1+11+111=`, `111`, or `1=+1` are intentionally not supported, even though some of them still pass the generic alphabet check.
+- `res/unary_add.json` accepts only words of the form `1*+1*=`.
+Inputs such as `1+11+111=`, `111`, or `1=+1` block in `INVALID_INPUT`.
-- `res/utm.json` does not support raw JSON machine descriptions as runtime input, and it is not a fully generic universal machine for arbitrary encodings.
-It supports the documented flat encoding used here for the unary-add machine family.
+- `res/utm.json` remains the exception for now: host-side validation of its encoded runtime input is still deferred.

 ### `res/02n.json`

 Goal: decide whether the input is in `0^(2n)`.

 This means the word must contain only `0`s, and their total count must be even: `""`, `00`, `0000`, `000000`, and so on.

+Before the parity check starts, the machine validates that the external input contains only `0`s.
+Inputs containing `y` or `n` block in `INVALID_INPUT`.

 This is the simplest machine in the folder.
 It only needs to remember one thing:
 `have I seen an even number of 0s so far, or an odd number?`